 Why we love Sliding Emotions

 BIG emotions such as feeling anxious or worrying, frustration and anger are normal responses to challenging situations or times.
 While they can feel yuck, these emotions can help us stay safe and get things done, but sometimes they can get in the way.
+This activity is a fun way to explain how emotions 'work' in our bodies and a strategy to manage them more easily.

 What to do

 Grab some felt pens and paper.
 And if you're lucky enough to have a slide on your lawn, that'll be useful too!
+Or better still, head to the playground!

 Copy the playground slide from this worksheet.
 Talk about how out emotions work like a slide, they go up, and come down.
 You could even talk about this in terms of our breath: an emotion comes in (take a deep breath in), and then goes out (breathe out).
 In fact, calming our breath, just like that, is one way to help come ‘down’ from an emotion.